Vintage snowmobiles race in this northeast Wisconsin town.

 Celebrate the Year of the Ox in Chinatown with a parade, marching bands and lion dancing.
 It starts at 1 p.m. at 24th Street and Wentworth Avenue.

-Watch the "Greatest Show on Snow,'' with races of all distances for all ages and abilities plus skijoring and vintage ski.
+The "Greatest Show on Snow'' includes races of all distances for all ages and abilities plus skijoring and vintage ski.